Cloud Ctrl

 Feature Availability

-The Governance feature is available to customers who have the Governance feature enabled on their account.
-If you do not see the Governance menu item in the sidebar, please contact your account manager or support to have the feature enabled.
+The Governance and Compliance features are available to customers who have Governance enabled on their account.
+If you do not see the Governance or Compliance menu items in the sidebar, please contact your account manager or support to have the feature enabled.

 Overview

-The Governance feature in Cloud Ctrl provides Managed Service Providers (MSPs) and platform users with a centralised view of policy compliance across their customer portfolio.
-It brings together compliance data from cloud-native governance tools — such as Azure Policy and Azure Advisor — into a single, unified dashboard.
+The Governance and Compliance features in Cloud Ctrl provide a centralised view of policy compliance across your cloud estate.
+They bring together compliance data from cloud-native governance tools — such as Azure Policy and Azure Advisor — into unified dashboards with actionable remediation guidance.

-• Monitor compliance across all customers from a single portfolio dashboard
+• Monitor compliance across your own tenant or all managed customers from a single dashboard

 • Identify risk using a weighted Governance Exposure Score that ranks customers by compliance priority

-• Track trends to see whether a customer's compliance posture is improving, stable, or worsening
+• Track trends to see whether compliance posture is improving, stable, or worsening

 • Drill into details to see exactly which policies are failing, which resources are affected, and what has recently changed